icyphox/site/pages/blog/openbsd-hp-envy.md

 My existing KISS install broke because I thought it would be a great idea to have [apk-tools](https://github.com/alpinelinux/apk-tools) alongside the `kiss` package manager.
-It's safe to say, that did not end well---especially when I installed, and then removed a package.
+It's safe to say, that did not end well -- especially when I installed, and then removed a package.
 With a semi-broken install that I didn't feel like fixing, I figured I'd give OpenBSD a try.
 And I did.